Mus-kaan/common-logic/src/Liftr.Marketplace/Docs/Marketplace_Development_Setup.md

 ## How to allowlist Marketplace offer with publishing team

 This involves changing the properties of your offer by adding `HideFromSaasBlade=True` flag that allows the saas resource to be created as a liftr offer.
-- Create an ICM ticket to Marketplace Pubishing Team to add this flag.
+1. Create an ICM ticket to Marketplace Pubishing Team to add this flag.
 This should be done on the live offer.
-Set **OWNING TEAM - CPX-MIX- Ingestion Publishing Service**
+Set **OWNING TEAM - CPX-MIX-Ingestion Publishing Service**

-- You can also request that `DoNotSendEmail=True` flag to be set on your offer if you do not wish to receive an email every time a new saas resouce is purchased.
+2. Create an ICM ticket to Marketplace Pubishing Team to add `disableSendEmailOnPurchase=True` flag on your offer to disable receiving an email every time a new saas resouce is purchased.
+(Should be done for Liftr offers)

 - See example [ICM Ticket](https://portal.microsofticm.com/imp/v3/incidents/details/270693746/home)